The Parish Council

 While the Parish Council is limited in the decisions it can make, it is often consulted with or puts forward representations on a wide range of local issues, including transport, rural needs, planning, policing and national park issues.
 Often issues need to be addressed by Chichester District Council, West Sussex County Council or other organisations but the Parish Council is a useful first port of call, knowing exactly who to contact and how to get things done.

-The Parish Council has a total of nine councillor places.
-Parish councillors are either elected during an election year, which normally takes place in May every four years, or are co-opted to the Council – the process of appointing councillors when it is not an election year.
+The Parish Council originally had 13 Councillors but has been operating with 9 over the recent months.
+We currently have two 'live' vacancies but would be delighted to increase the overall number.
+Parish Councillors are either elected during an election year, which normally takes place in May every four years, or are co-opted to the Council when it is not an election year.

 Councillors work together to bring issues to the attention of the whole council.
 They are held accountable by people for things that happen locally, and are responsible for being well informed on issues, understanding needs of different groups and consulting with them.